 If you are addicted to a drug that is causing wounds on or under the skin, you need to make an effort to take care of these wounds.
 It is almost impossible for these wounds to heal themselves if you are still in the grip of addiction.
 Most rehab and detox facilities have a lot of experience in addiction wound care and can help both heal your body and help you overcome your addiction.

-If you aren’t ready to seek help at a rehab, you still need to receive addiction wound care.
+If you aren’t ready to seek help at a drug and alcohol rehab, you still need to receive addiction wound care.
 Here is what you need to do to keep your wounds from becoming life-threatening:

 - Keep the wound free of dirt or debris.
 Wash or disinfect the area at least twice a day, and dry it carefully by patting it with a clean cloth or paper towel.